Spectral Tempering for Embedding Compression in Dense Passage Retrieval: Experiments

 \subsubsection{Implementation Details}

 All spectral decompositions and transformations are implemented in NumPy.
 Embeddings are generated using the original model checkpoints with default configurations.
 The covariance matrix and noise-floor statistics are estimated from the document corpus of each dataset, using up to 1M randomly sampled documents or the full corpus when fewer are available.
-Experiments are conducted on a cluster with 4$\times$NVIDIA H100 GPUs.
+All experiments were conducted on Snellius, the Dutch National Supercomputer, using NVIDIA H100 GPUs.